 Sure, there are studies that extol the benefits of exercising at specific times (more on that in a bit), but as long as you’re smart about how you exercise, any kind of workout (cardio, HIIT, weightlifting, etc.) can be performed at any time of day and produce results.

-In fact, scheduling your workout for the time of day that works best for you will almost always produce the most dramatic ones, because it increases your odds of maximizing the most important workout variable of all: Exercise adherence.
+In fact, scheduling your workout for the time of day that works best for you will almost always produce the most dramatic results, because it increases your odds of maximizing the most important workout variable of all: exercise adherence.
 Simply put, the more consistently you work out, the more likely you are to see results.

 That said, if you’re flexible and don’t have a preferred workout time, you can potentially achieve your goals faster by scheduling your workouts strategically.